What I've learned building SaaS products from zero

 Start with the problem, not the solution

 This sounds obvious.
 Everyone says it.
-And yet I still catch myself getting excited about a technology or an architecture before I've validated that anyone actually needs what I'm building.
+And yet I still catch myself getting excited about a technology or an architecture before I've confirmed that anyone actually needs what I'm building.

 With Geosaur, I spent months building a complex monitoring system before talking to enough potential users.
 I had assumptions about what features mattered, and some of them were wrong.
 The features I thought were core ended up being secondary, and the thing users actually wanted was something I'd considered "nice to have."

 I've built products in half a dozen different stacks.
-The honest truth is that for most SaaS products, the technology choice barely matters in the first year.
-What matters is how fast you can iterate.
+For many SaaS products, the technology choice barely matters in the first year.
+Iteration speed matters more.

-I use Next.js for almost everything now.
-Not because it's the best framework for every use case, but because I know it deeply and can move fast with it.
-The productivity advantage of using tools you know well outweighs any theoretical benefit of using the "right" tool.
+I use Next.js for nearly everything now because I know it deeply and can move fast with it.
+The productivity advantage of using familiar tools outweighs any theoretical benefit of using the "right" tool.

 That said, there are decisions that are genuinely hard to change later:

 - Database choice.
 Migrating databases is painful.
-PostgreSQL is the right default for almost everything.
+PostgreSQL is the right default for nearly every product.

 - Authentication.
 Rolling your own auth is always a mistake.
 Use NextAuth, Clerk, or something similar.

 - Billing.
-Stripe.
-Just use Stripe.
+Use Stripe.
 The time you'd spend evaluating alternatives is time you could spend building your product.

 Ship something ugly

 My background in design makes this one hard for me.
 I want everything to look good before anyone sees it.
-But some of the most successful features I've shipped started as embarrassingly rough implementations.
+Some of the features that worked best started as embarrassingly rough implementations.

 The first version of a feature should prove the concept, not win design awards.
-If users don't want the thing, it doesn't matter how beautiful it is.
+If users don't want the thing, it doesn't matter how beautiful it's made.
 And if they do want it, they'll forgive the rough edges while you polish it.

-This doesn't mean design doesn't matter.
-It absolutely does.
-But there's a difference between intentional simplicity and premature polish.
+Design matters.
+The important distinction is intentional simplicity versus premature polish.
 Ship the simple version first, then make it beautiful once you know people use it.

 Pricing is harder than building

 I've underpriced every product I've ever made.
-Most founders do.
+Plenty of founders do the same.
 We're so grateful that someone wants to pay us anything at all that we set prices too low and then struggle to raise them later.

 Here's what I've learned about pricing: